This year we are presenting 12 Royal Philharmonic Society Awards.

 In 1813, the Society was founded by a group of musicians who set out to establish a lasting performance culture and repertory, playing a central role in making the UK an essential destination for classical music.

 The RPS is introducing this new award to celebrate those who in unique and contemporary ways continue to break new ground in classical music.
-It will be specially presented by the Board and Council of the RPS to an individual, group or organisation for their inspirational and transformative work between January 2018 and June 2019.
+It will be specially presented by the Board and Council of the RPS to an individual, group or organisation for their inspirational and transformative work.

 In choosing the recipient of this award, the Board and Council will consider nominations made in all other categories as well as consulting colleagues across the music profession.